Chapter 12 Bankruptcy Overview

 Other advantages of Chapter 12 are that it is simpler and less expensive than Chapter 11 and it takes into consideration the seasonal fluctuation in income of farmers and fishermen.
 Chapter 12 only allows voluntary petitions, so only the debtor can file a petition.
 Creditors cannot force the debtor into Chapter 12 with an involuntary petition.

-Chapter 12 works basically the same as Chapter 13, since much of the code was simply copied from Chapter 13 to Chapter 12, but Chapter 12 has provisions that are more beneficial to farmers and fishermen.
+Chapter 12 works similar to Chapter 13, since much of the code was simply copied from Chapter 13 to Chapter 12, but Chapter 12 has provisions that are more beneficial to farmers and fishermen.

 Chapter 12 Eligibility

-The debt limitations under Chapter 12 are more generous than Chapter 13 and there is no distinction in whether the debt is secured or unsecured—the debt limits are for total debt irrespective of liens.
+The debt limitations under Chapter 12 are more generous than Chapter 13 and there is no distinction in whether the debt is secured or unsecured — the debt limits are for total debt irrespective of liens.
 The debt limits are adjusted according to inflation every 3 years, and as of April 1, 2007, the limit for the family farmer is $3,544,525 and for the family fisherman, $1,642,500.
-If the debtor has higher debts than these limits, then he will have to file under Chapter 11.
+Petitioners with higher debts than these limits must file under Chapter 11.

 There are some differences in eligibility requirements between debtors filing as individuals or as partnerships or corporations.